FOUR MOLECULAR VARIANTS EXPLAINED

-HER2-positive (HER2+) breast cancer patients — about 20% of all breast cancer cases — have the most highly effective therapies available on the market.
-HER2+ cancer cells produce, and therefore present, larger than normal numbers of the HER2 receptors on their cell surface.
-These HER2 receptors capture growth factors, which trigger the cell to grow and reproduce more rapidly than normal.
+HER2-positive (HER2+) breast cancer patients—about 20 percent of all breast cancer cases—have the most highly effective therapies available on the market.
+HER2+ cancer cells present greater than normal numbers of the HER2 receptors on their cell surface.
+These HER2 receptors bind growth factors, which trigger the cell to grow and reproduce more rapidly than normal.
 Mutations are more likely with rapid reproduction and thus, a tumor is born.

-The overexpression of the HER2 receptor is a result of having extra copies of the HER2 gene — known in the world of genomics as gene amplification.
-Gene amplification events are thought to be caused by mutations that occur after a person is born — it is not an inherited form of cancer.
+Overexpression of the HER2 receptor is the result of having extra copies of the HER2 gene, known in the world of genomics as gene amplification.
+Gene amplification events are thought to be caused by mutations that occur after a person is born—it is not an inherited form of cancer.

 Genentech’s (South San Francisco, CA) Herceptin is a monoclonal antibody that binds to and blocks the activity of the HER2 receptor on cancer cells.
 When the HER2 receptor is blocked, the HER2 growth factor can no longer bind and send a growth signal to the cell, so the cancer cells stop dividing.
 The presence of an antibody on the surface of HER2+ breast cancer cells also signals the patient’s immune system to attack that cell.